‘Infinity War’ Directors Explain Why Iron Man Will Not Be Recast When Robert Downey Jr. Leaves The MCU

 — Tony Stark (@Iron_Man) April 4, 2018

-With the fate of many of the MCU characters up in the air, dependent on what happens in both Avengers: Infinity War, as well as the fourth Avengers movie, it remains to be seen whether or not Iron Man even survives the upcoming battles.
-However, while there are no guarantees, it seems that fans of Robert Downey Jr. and his Iron Man, can at least take heart in the idea that there are no plans to recast the role in the future.
+With the fate of many of the MCU characters up in the air, dependent on what happens in both Avengers: Infinity War, as well as the fourth Avengers movie, it remains to be seen whether Iron Man even survives the upcoming battles.
+However, while there are no guarantees, it seems that fans of Robert Downey Jr. and his Iron Man can at least take heart in the idea that there are no plans to recast the role in the future.

 When Easter and April Fool's Day fall on the same day… pic.twitter.com/AHoabvooRV